Skip to main content

 Common misconceptions (What misconceptions surround Form I-730?)

-- Some applicants assume they can file Form I-730 after becoming a naturalized U.S. citizen, but this is not allowed; the form is only for principal refugees or asylees.
+• Some applicants assume that being a naturalized U.S. citizen allows them to file Form I-730; however, this form is only for principal refugees or asylees.

 Edge cases and variations